 Question.
 On June 1, the Regional Embassy Office (REO) in Mosul closed.
 Why was REO Mosul closed?
 How many staff worked at REO Mosul and what became of them?
 How many staff are assigned to PRT Ninewa and how will the closure of REO Mosul impact it?
 Which of the REO Mosul's functions will be covered by PRT Ninewa and which will not?
 It is my understanding the REO Mosul was responsible for a larger geographical area than PRT Nenewa.
-How will this larger geographical area the SEO Mosul?
+How will this larger geographical area be served after the closure of REO Mosul?